mikependon/RepoDB.NET/pages/getstarted/sqlserver.md

 }
 ```

-By default, the primary or identity column is used as a qualifier, but you can customize the qualifiers with other columns.
+By default, the primary column is used as a qualifier, but you can customize the qualifiers with other columns.

 ```csharp
 var person = new Person